 Many people don't know that leftover latex paint has to dry completely before you can dispose of it.
 Even if you have used all the paint from a can, allow the empty container to dry with the lid off before discarding.
 If there is less than a quarter of the can left, you can let the paint dry by leaving it in a well-ventilated area until it hardens, stirring it once every few days.
 When leaving paint out to dry, be sure to keep it in an area that's away from children, pets and open flames.

 Clean brushes and rollers with non-toxic, citrus-based cleaners or turpentine — an environmentally friendly solvent made from the resin of coniferous trees.
 For additional tips, see Proper Paint Prep and Cleanup Tips.

 When purchasing low-VOC paints, only buy what you need for the job at hand.
 Before you begin, measure the area carefully (height x width = total sq. ft.).
 One gallon of paint will cover approximately 350 to 400 sq. ft.
-To see how much paint you'll need, check out the paint calculator tool.

 Don't waste paint!
 Save any leftover paint for touch-up jobs or use it to paint a small area of your home.
 Think about donating extra paint to someone who can use it, like an artistic friend or a theater group trying to stretch its financial resources.

 Always store paint in a dry location where the temperature stays above freezing.
 Replace the lid firmly and store the can upside down to prevent air from entering the container.

 If you have young children, it's a good idea to purchase a lockable storage cabinet for all paints, chemicals and solvents.

 Good work.
 By following these simple tips for safe painting, you can complete any paint project safely.

 Here’s what you’ll need to complete this project successfully.